emeans24/CS180Project5/README.md

 Tests for MessageClient

+    MessageClient is called upon by messageClientGUI in order to succesfully send messages in the program.

     GUI Test 1 for display() method in GUI mode Although the display() method deals solely
         with GUI operations in GUI mode, we chose